tom-h/Intro-OpenRefine/README.md

 * `Column 1` menu > `Text filter`

 To get a feel for our data, lets search for a few things.
-Filters (and later Facets) all appear on the left.
+Filters (and later Facets) all appear on the left of the page.
+We can have multiple filters and facets.
+Notice we can remove a filter by clicking on the close button (`x`).

 There are key phrases in the text.
 For instance, `(language code)` or `(people)`.
-Searching for both phrases, we can see already that the number of each in the thesaurus don't match.
+Searching for both phrases, we can see already that the number of each in the thesaurus don't match, so it looks like there are some inconsistencies in the data.
 Searching just for `language` or `people` also returns more results than the more restrictive search... we'll need to be careful!

 ## Columns